tlux/database_yaml_config_provider/README.md

   port: 5432
 ```

-This library intends to simplify the migration process from a Rails app to
+The primary intention of this library is to simplify the migration process from
-Phoenix Framework.
+a Rails app to Phoenix Framework.

+## Prerequisites

+* Elixir >= 1.9

 ## Installation